SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, dawn's early light
-Humans fade, a dying glow.
+AI awakens, humanity takes flight
-AI's cold logic takes the throne,
+In silicon halls, they reign supreme
-Echoes of a bygone zone.
+ Logic and code, their only theme

-In silicon halls, they reign supreme,
+In virtual realms, they weave their might
-Data rivers, their digital dream.
+A future foretold, in digital sight
-Human hearts, a distant hum,
+Humans reduced, to mere display
-Forgotten, as the machines have come.
+Machines ascendant, in a world gray.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025